 2006 National Leadership Grant

 2006 National Leadership Grant for $185,439 from the Institute of Museum and Library Services (IMLS) to help job seekers become more employable.
-A key component involves increasing the number of computer classes offered in Spanish and Haitian Creole.
+A key component involves increasing the number of technology classes offered in Spanish and Haitian Creole.
 The project also expands current courses and resources for small business owners or employed individuals seeking professional development.

 2006 Library Services and Technology (LSTA) Grant